 The sector indices aim to cover the whole capital market of Europe.
-Therefore, this capital market study contains all equities of the STOXX Europe 600 as listed in the Thomson Reuters Aggregates App.
-1) The STOXX Europe 600 Index represents large, mid and small capitalization companies across 17 countries of the European region: Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom.
+Therefore, this capital market study contains all equities of the STOXX Europe 600 as listed in the Thomson Reuters Aggregates App.1) The STOXX Europe 600 Index represents large, mid and small capitalization companies across 17 countries of the European region: Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Spain, Sweden, Switzerland and the United Kingdom.

-Compared to the previous studies, the sector classification by Thomson Reuters changed, such that the Telecommunications sector was reclassified as part of the Technology sector and the Real Estate was set up as a separate sector of companies which were previously included in the Financials sector.
+Once again our analyses were carried out in accordance with the change in the sector classification by Thomson Reuters, such that the Telecommunications sector was reclassified as part of the Technology sector and the Real Estate was set up as a separate sector of companies which were previously included in the Financials sector.
 Therefore, the analyses on the following slides reflect the new sector split.